laravel-notification-channels/africastalking/README.md

 ## How do I say Thank you?

-Leave a star and follow me on [Twitter](https://twitter.com/ossycodes) .
+Please buy me a cup of coffee https://www.paypal.com/paypalme/osaigbovoemmanuel , Leave a star and follow me on [Twitter](https://twitter.com/ossycodes) .